allen-cell-animated/cell-catalog/src/pages/disease-cell-line/AICS-104/index.md

 images_and_videos:
   images:
     - image: aics-104_cl85_h251n-1-.png
-      caption: '"One vial of distribution lot was thawed (cells were treated with ROCK inhibitor for 24hrs post-thaw - refer to culture protocol).
+      caption: One vial of distribution lot was thawed (cells were treated with ROCK inhibitor for 24hrs post-thaw - refer to culture protocol).
 A six panel image of clone 85 (H251N/wt) is shown here and is a representative image for all clones in the collection (except clone 4).
 Cultures were observed daily.
 Colonies were imaged one (a,b), four (c,d) and five (e,f) days post-thaw using a Leica microscope at 4x and 10x magnification.
-Scale bars are shown."'
+Scale bars are shown.
     - image: aics-104_cl4_h251n-1-.png
       caption: One vial of distribution lot was thawed (cells were treated with ROCK inhibitor for 24hrs post-thaw - refer to culture protocol).
 Cultures